lspestrip/stripelinepy/README.md

     python setup.py build_ext --inplace

-You can now run the tests under the directory `tests`, like this:
+You can now run each of the tests under the directory `tests`, like
+this:

-    python tests/flatrng_test.py
+    python tests/rng_test.py

+You can use [pytest](http://docs.pytest.org/en/latest/) to discover and run all the tests automatically:

+    pytest

 # Documentation